Klieu9298/Tic-Tac-Toe/README.md

    #### 2.Unable to get menu selection window to close when selecting player mode
         - fixed by using win.close() when selection is made
    #### 3. Unable to get win counter to work
+        - currently unresolved
-   ### 4. When Playing against AI, game will crash on turn 6
+   #### 4. When Playing against AI, game will crash on turn 6
+        - currently unresolved